5 Tax Deduction Tips Every Freelancer Should Know

 - Actual cost method: Calculate the actual proportion of expenses used for work.
 This requires more detailed records but can result in a larger claim if you have a dedicated home office.

 With either method, you need to keep a record of the hours you work from home.
+A timesheet, calendar, or diary entry is sufficient – the ATO expects a contemporaneous record rather than an estimate you put together the night before lodgement.
 Taxr can help you track home office equipment purchases and supplies – scan the receipt and categorise it under “Home Office” for a clean export at tax time.

 3. Don’t Forget Vehicle Expenses